 - Speech: If the individual begins to slur their speech, seek emergency care.

 - Time: Timely treatment is important, therefore it’s crucial to call 911 as soon as possible.

 Symptoms of stroke can also include sudden intense vertigo or dizziness, rapid onset of numbness or tingling, confusion, vision changes, and headaches.
 If you or a loved one experience any of the symptoms above, it is important to seek emergency medical care immediately.

 Migraines are severe headaches caused by shrinking of cerebral blood vessels, which creates a throbbing or pulsing pain in the skull.
 Ocular migraines in particular are migraines accompanied by auras or visual disturbances.

-Studies show that many people experience an aura before their ocular migraine.
-These visual disturbances can affect vision in both of the eyes and cause visual disturbances such as flashing, zigzagging, or shimmering lights or stars.
+Studies show that many people experience an aura before the onset of other ocular migraine symptoms.
+Auras generally affect both eyes and cause visual disturbances such as flashing or zigzagging lights, blind spots, or shimmering lights or stars.

-Other common symptoms of an aura can include:
+Other common symptoms of an ocular migraine can include:

 - Numbness or tingling in the hands and face

 - Feeling mentally foggy or confused

 - Sensitivity to light and sound